Expensent

 6. 6.
 Workflow A: Manual email forwarding rules

 7. 7.
-Workflow B: Dext, Hubdoc, and Expensent compared
+Workflow B: Client-owned inbox intake with Expensent

 9. 9.
 Frequently Asked Questions

 Ask any bookkeeper running more than a handful of QuickBooks Online clients what eats their week and the answer is always the same: chasing documents.
-Practice-management surveys of small bookkeeping firms (OnboardMap and similar industry studies) put the cost somewhere between 10 and 30+ hours per month on document chase alone — missing receipts, unlabelled bank feed transactions, clients who forward five invoices and forget the other fifteen, and the endless Slack and email back-and-forth that follows.
+Practice-management discussions of small bookkeeping firms commonly cite document-chase time in the range of 10 to 30+ hours per month, though the exact number varies widely by client count and process maturity — missing receipts, unlabelled bank feed transactions, clients who forward five invoices and forget the other fifteen, and the endless Slack and email back-and-forth that follows.

 The math is painful even when the exact numbers vary by firm.
 Standard bookkeeping engagements reserve a meaningful weekly block for transaction coding, reconciliation, reporting, and client follow-up.
 When hours leak into chasing receipts, you lose capacity that could have gone to higher-value close work or additional client capacity.